 |Capital One||12 month extended warranty protection||$10,000 per item, $50,000 per cardholder||Between 1 and 3 years depending on the card you hold - check your guide to benefits for details||12 months||Capital One Visa and Mastercard Benefits|

 The coverage from American Express is another great option if you don’t carry a Citi card in your wallet.
-Purchasing items on cards like The Platinum® Card from American Express or the new Hilton Honors Ascend Card from American Express allow for the same five-year initial warranty duration, and from August 1, 2018, will provide 24 months maximum extended warranty, matching the Citi policy.
-Amex also enables you to purchase extended warranty packages from the manufacturer or retailer, and will still add the additional 24 months coverage, provided the manufacturer warranty and the purchased warranty combined do not exceed five years.
+Purchasing items on cards like The Platinum Card® from American Express or Hilton Honors American Express Surpass® Card allow for the same five-year initial warranty duration.
+Amex also enables you to purchase extended warranty packages from the manufacturer or retailer, and will still add the additional 12 months coverage, provided the manufacturer warranty and the purchased warranty combined do not exceed five years.

 Scanning the Amex policies, they do not explicitly exclude general wear and tear, which should be covered if you purchase with your Amex card (Citi excludes explicitly wear and tear).
 The policy matched up across every Amex card we researched, but check your card T&C’s before purchasing to ensure your card offers the same protection.